colinmcglynn/tyk-docs/tyk-docs/content/advanced-configuration/integrate/sso/dashboard-login-okta-tib.md

   - POST and DELETE calls apply as normal
   - You can post a few profiles to TIB.
-  - See the full docs for [TIB REST APIs](https://tyk.io/docs/integrate/3rd-party-identity-providers/tib-rest-api/)
+  - See the [TIB REST API documentation](/docs/advanced-configuration/integrate/3rd-party-identity-providers/tib-rest-api/) for more details.

 ## <a name="flow"></a>The magic - The flow behind the scenes:
  1. The initial call to the endpoint on TIB was redirected to Okta